akalotaibi1/ANMcyberanalytics/README.md

     -output /user/akalotaibi1/project/m1/task5
 ```

-### Sample Results (from `chicago_crimes_sample.csv` — 30 records)
+ Sample Results (from `chicago_crimes_sample.csv` — 30 records)

 ```
 false   14
 true    16
 ```

-**Interpretation**: In the sample dataset, 16 out of 30 crimes (53.3%) resulted in an arrest.
+Interpretation: In the sample dataset, 16 out of 30 crimes (53.3%) resulted in an arrest.
 This sample rate is higher than the historical citywide average; on the full dataset the arrest rate is expected to be significantly lower, highlighting a gap in law enforcement efficiency that the Police Chief needs to address.

-### Local Pipeline Test (Sample Dataset)
+ Local Pipeline Test (Sample Dataset)

 ```
 akalotaibi1:~/ANMcyberanalytics$ cat chicago_crimes_sample.csv | python3 src/mapper_task5.py | sort | python3 src/reducer_sum.py